-the years end December 31,
+For the years ended December 31,

 (in thousands) 2011 2010 2009

-Rent expense \$ 1,175 \$ 946 \$ 822
+Rent expense \$1,175 \$946 \$822

 The Company's office space lease agreements contain scheduled escalation in lease payments during the term of the lease.
 In accordance with GAAP, the Company records rent expense on a straight-line basis and a deferred lease liability for the difference between the straight-line amount and the actual amounts of the lease payments.